MladenZurkic/OS1-Projekat/README.md

 The entire project specification, operating modes, call hierarchy, and similar details can be seen in the PDF file or inferred from the project's code.

 In this repository, tasks 1, 2, and 3 have been completed.

+Also, in the `modifikacije` directory, you can find implementations of some modifications.
+More information can be found in the `README.md` of that folder.